earik87/earik87.github.io/_posts/2020-12-16-vim-vscode-for-python.md

 layout: post
 ---

 I started a course on Udemy about data structures and algorithms in python.
 There are tons of things to learn this course.
 Therefore, I needed something easy to use.
 I started with Vim and then switched to Visual Studio Code (VS Code).
-In this blog, I will elaborate my experience on both editors and why I switch to VS Code later.
+In this blog, I will elaborate my experience on both editors and explain why I switch to VS Code later.

 # Vim
 Vim (Vi-IMproved) is a highly configurable text editor.
 It is developed by Bram Moolenaar.
 The first stable release was in 1991, since then it became very popular among the programmers.
 I am familiar with with Vim due to my job.
 This led me to start with Vim for python development.
-Let's run the terminal first.
+Let me show, how you can use Vim for python development with some basics.

+Run the terminal.
+I use bash in my macbook.
+You may use powershell in Windows.
+No problem.
 I usually keep my python files in a special directory.
 For this, going to the target directory by typing `cd foldername` is a pain.
 Alias is a nice trick which allows an easy access to the target directory with one word.
 I added following line into *.bash_profile* file.

 `alias pythonfiles='cd ~/"Google Drive"/py_course'`